 Insurers operating in the United Kingdom

-These lists set out the UK-authorised (ie regulated by us) and European Economic Area (EEA) - authorised insurers operating in the UK.
+These lists set out the UK-authorised insurers, Gibraltar-authorised insurers and the insurers incorporated in the European Economic Area (EEA) with deemed Part 4A permission in the Temporary Permissions Regime (TPR) or Supervision Run-Off (SRO).
 We update these lists four times a year.

 Please see the National Archives for lists issued before July 2017: